Key Takeaways:

 - Physical discomfort

 You don’t have to handle these symptoms alone.
-The staff is there to help you through the most complex parts.
+Our staff is there to help you through the most complex parts.

 My Time Recovery uses evidence-based therapies such as CBT (Cognitive Behavioral Therapy) and DBT (Dialectical Behavior Therapy).
 You’ll also have access to: